 Both before and since his death, Borsellino was widely praised for his work, including by the UN's anti-crime chief speaking on the 20th anniversary of the Via d'Amelio bomb.

-In an open letter published by Repubblica this week, Borsellino's daughter Fiammetta posed 13 questions about her father's death, including the question of his book and why his police protection was not increased following similar killings.
+In an open letter published by Repubblica in 2018, Borsellino's daughter Fiammetta posed 13 questions about her father's death, including the question of his book and why his police protection was not increased following similar killings.